jahaanb7/Chemistry-Simulation/README.md

 ### Simulations - Astronomy, Particle, Fluid, Atomic, Molecular
-Creating an entire interactive space for manu different simulations, it will include black hole simulation, galaxy simualtion, fluid and smoke, particle, atomic, and biomolecular as well.
+An entire interactive program for creating and visualizing many different simulation, it will include black hole simulation, galaxy simualtion, fluid and smoke, particle, atomic, and biomolecular as well.
 Built in C using OpenGL.
 Hoping to learn more about graphics programming, and a bit of everything else at the same time.